 At Dentist Mandy, we are dedicated in discussing all options with you in order to choose the most suitable filling material to match your needs and expectations.

-However, indirect fillings are completed in 2 visits.
-In the first appointment, a customised impression of the tooth is made.
-The impression is then sent to a laboratory and is made by a dental technician.
-As we need multiple appointments, more material and labour from a laboratory, indirect fillings are considerably more expensive than direct fillings.
+Indirect fillings are completed in 2 visits.
+They involve creating a customised impression of the tooth in the first appointment, the impression is then sent to a laboratory and made by a dental technician.
+As we need multiple appointments and source material and labour from a laboratory, indirect fillings are considerably more expensive than direct fillings.